 While residents in adjacent neighbourhoods can thus be spared sound pollution, the new turbine should also give consumers and operators an edge in the market: Beyond the creative engineering of the blade, which allows power output to be preserved in restricted zones such as near residential areas, the optimized generator and a modularized component concept help to bring down the levelized cost of energy (LCoE) for wind power even further."

 - "New Siemens onshore wind turbine offers less noise at optimum performance"- Wind Power and Renewables Division Siemens AG -

 - "Less noise – higher payoff" (Christopher Findlay - Siemens, The Magazine)

-The course has four modules focusing on fundamental of aeroacoustics, sources of noise in mechanical systems and measurement techniques for pressure fluctuations.
+The course has four modules focusing on the fundamentals of aeroacoustics and sources of noise in mechanical systems.
 Participants will be able to choose examples in different systems depending on their interests or experience.
 Each module has a workload of approximately six hours.
-For successful completion of the course and to receive the certificate of completion you should pass at least three regular modules.
+For successful completion of the course and to receive the Certificate of Completion you should pass at least three regular modules.
 Regardless of the module choice, the content of all other modules can be accessed even without fully completing their assignments.

 - Introduction to sources of noise